rahulnag/rahulnag/README.md

 <!-- 👋 -->

-I'm Rahul, a passionate self-taught frontend web developer and Founder/ Tech Blogger at [CapsCode](https://capscode.in) Currently I am working as a Lead Software Developer at 💻 [Bridgei2i.com](https://Bridgei2i.com) 🍲🥡
+I'm Rahul 👦, a passionate self-taught frontend web developer and Founder/ Tech Blogger at [CapsCode](https://capscode.in) Currently I am working as a Lead Software Developer at 💻 [Bridgei2i.com](https://Bridgei2i.com) 🍲🥡

 I believe in dreaming the things and giving it a shape.